bentoml/Yatai/docs/source/installation/yatai.rst

       --set s3.bucketName=$S3_BUCKET_NAME \
       --set s3.secure=$S3_SECURE \
       --set s3.accessKey=$S3_ACCESS_KEY \
-      --set s3.secretKey=$S3_SECRET_KEY
+      --set s3.secretKey=$S3_SECRET_KEY \
+      --devel

-.. note:: Since yatai 1.0.0 is not yet officially released, helm cannot find the latest version and the installation may fail, so the command may need to be followed by the :code:`--devel` option
+.. note:: The `--devel` option is needed until yatai 1.0.0 is released.
+Without the option, helm will not be able to find the latest version of yatai.

 2. Verify the Yatai installation
 """"""""""""""""""""""""""""""""